- James Gray

 - Joaquin Phoenix, Gwyneth Paltrow, Vinessa Shaw, Isabella Rossellini

 - Release Date

-Set in Gray’s common filmic territory of Brighton Beach, Brooklyn, his Russian-Jewish characters are lucky they have wonderful actors lending them depth, because the roles themselves require someone to breathe life into them.
+Set in Gray’s common film territory of Brighton Beach, Brooklyn, his Russian-Jewish characters are lucky they have wonderful actors lending them depth because the roles themselves require someone to breathe life into them.
 Phoenix plays the insecure Leonard Kraditor, a manchild living with his parents Reuben and Ruth (Moni Moshonov and Isabella Rossellini).
-His former fiancée was forced to leave him when they discovered their potential children would be at great risk of disease, and so Leonard recovers from multiple subsequent suicide attempts under the watchful eye of mom and dad.
+His former fiancée was forced to leave him when they discovered their potential children would be at great risk of disease, and so Leonard recovers from multiple subsequent suicide attempts under the watchful eye of Mom and Dad.

 Unfortunately, which woman Leonard ultimately chooses has little meaning, since the film heralds a message about the defeatist momentum of desire.
 Not that his choice would matter anyway, considering both women are shown as pathetic or just plain strange for falling in love with Leonard, a nerdy, sorrowful, and quite useless wannabe photographer.
 Gray gives us nothing to cling to emotionally, and so he leaves the audience floating in the indifference of open space, hoping for something worthwhile to happen that might make us care.
 And aside from some fine presence-based performances from the entire cast, rarely is the audience involved.